OskarPluta/better-tiktok-generator/README.md

 output/                           # final videos
 ```

-Use only voices and media that you have permission to clone, modify, and publish.
 A clear reference recording with one speaker and little background noise generally gives the TTS model better material to imitate.

 ## Quick start: conversation audio